 To know what you wanted to learn more in depth about for your comic, we learned all about Canada during WWl.
 I practiced note taking and learned how important it is to have well structured notes.
 In one part in my research I realized I needed more information, and later had to add it in.
 Although in some parts it was the complete oposite, I didn’t need all of what I wrote.
 Even taking mental notes of the graphic novel, The War to End all Wars World War One 1914-1918, helped me understand World War One better.
 Having the drawings and short but descriptive text helped me wrap my brain around it all.

-During the exhibition I talked to many people explaining what my comic was about.
+During the exhibition I presented to many people explaining what my comic was about.
 I learned how to quickly summarize in an interesting way talking about my comic.
-Looking back I wish I managed my time better.
+Looking back I wish I organized and managed my time better.
 In the end I enjoyed this project and learning about The Great War.